materialsproject/fireworks/docs/firetask_tutorial.rst

 Creating a custom FireTask
 --------------------------

-Because the ``Subprocess Task`` can run arbitrary shell scripts, it can in theory run any type of job and is an 'all-encompassing' FireTask.
+Because the ``Script Task`` can run arbitrary shell scripts, it can in theory run any type of job and is an 'all-encompassing' FireTask.
 However, if you are comfortable with some basic Python, it is better to define your own custom FireTasks (job templates) for the codes you run.
 A custom FireTask can clarify the usage of your code and guard against unintended behavior by restricting the commands that can be executed.

-Even if you plan to only use ``Subprocess Task``, we suggest that you still read through the next portion before continuing with the tutorial.
+Even if you plan to only use ``Script Task``, we suggest that you still read through the next portion before continuing with the tutorial.
 We'll be creating a custom FireTask that adds one or more numbers using Python's ``sum()`` function, and later building workflows with this FireTask:

 1. Navigate to the tasks tutorial directory and remove any output from the previous step::